MoonLiightz/stream/README.md

 I've decided to document anything regarding [the stream](#the-stream) in english.
 Firstly to improve my english skills overall and secondly to allow non german speaking people to unterstand what am I doing on stream and on this repository.
 [The stream](#the-stream) will for the time being not be in english (sorry guys).

-Feel free to "pull request" changes if for typos, my bad english skills, ideas (**PLEASE DO THAT 😁**) or other things like suggestions for the stream or this repo.
-Feel free to add yourself to the [contributors list](#%EF%B8%8F-contributors).
+Feel free to "pull request" changes if for typos, my bad english skills, ideas (**PLEASE DO THAT :smiley:**) or other things like suggestions for the stream or this repo.
+Feel free to add yourself to the [contributors list](#heart-contributors).

 ## "The stream"

 I think I have to define what "the stream" means.
 Over the past 4 1/2 years I've mostly been streaming Rocket League (and will continue to stream it in the future too) **but** this repository and the [todos](#todos) will only be for tech like streams, not for gaming streams.

-Most of the streams will be made with my [hackintosh](#%EF%B8%8F-hackintosh)
+Most of the streams will be made with my [hackintosh](#computer-hackintosh)

-## 🔗 Social links
+## :link: Social links

 - [Twitch](https://www.twitch.tv/curi0sDE)
 - [Twitter](https://www.twitter.com/curi0sDE)